 Statewide Task Force on the Future of Adult Education and Literacy: SJR 40 (Weaver) creates the Statewide Task Force on the Future of Adult Education and Literacy within ICCB to develop a statewide strategic plan for adult education and literacy.
-It was adopted by both houses.
+It was adopted in the Senate, and arrived in the House.